DelorenziTomas/Carta-de-presentacion/README.md

 I am an advanced undergraduate Physics student from UNLPam (Argentina) with a strong quantitative background.
 My training in physics has provided me with a rigorous approach to modeling complex systems and solving problems from an analytical perspective.

 I currently apply this foundation to specialize in computational tools like Python, Machine Learning, and Data Analysis.
 My approach involves managing end-to-end data projects: I transform raw data, whether from simulations or real-world video streams, into predictive models and actionable insights.
-I have applied these skills in domains ranging from fundamental research in molecular dynamics and granular materials physics , to developing intelligent systems for optimizing civic problems like traffic control.
+I have applied these skills in domains ranging from fundamental research in molecular dynamics and granular materials physics, to developing intelligent systems for optimizing civic problems like traffic control.

 ---